Clan Amir 03-11

 In mid June, 2006 Senior Captain, acting Major, Gordon Mannheim is on loan to the Green Orcas, the 2nd Royal Sea Guards, with Lieutenant Angelson and a platoon of the 3rd Claymore under Senior Sergeant Chektar.
 There’s always been a bit of piracy in the region, usually fast small boats involved in smuggling or raiding small coastal cargo ships.
 Of late there’s been some talk about slavers in the region, and the rate of missing children has risen very sharply.
 The chances of smuggling children out through the airports or the land routes is very small.
 The Royal Intelligence Service staff think the children are being moved out by ship, or being gathered for removal by ship.

-The Orcas have been keeping a close watch on all small shipping, which is a very difficult task, but they manage to check out over 90% of the small craft.
-The Royal Customs Service checks out all the big vessels that call at Berant ports.
+The Orcas have been keeping a close watch on all of the small shipping, which is a very difficult task, but they manage to check out over ninety percent of the small craft.
+The Royal Customs Service checks out all of the big vessels that call at Berant ports.
 Sea Guard radar watches for any cases of small boats making contact with any larger vessels outside of a port.
 Many smuggling operations are caught this way each year.

 In the early hours of the morning on the third day of this joint operation a Sea Guard radar operator reports an unusual blip on his radar, it’s near the offshore island of Mapul.
 It suddenly appeared near the island, there for two sweeps, and then gone.
 Many people would’ve written it off to a problem with the equipment, but not in the Royal Guards, because everything has to be fully explained or investigated.
 He reports the oddity; within minutes the information is being passed on for investigation by the Orcas.
 Since this may involve a check of the island they assign the task to the nearest of the joint operation vessels as well as the nearest general patrol craft.
 Both are about the same distance from the island.
 On being told of the report Gerry asks they make the fastest possible time to the island, Lieutenant Mason agrees.
 They’ll approach from the south, and will arrive off the island about half an hour before dawn.
 The other patrol boat has advised they’re timing their arrival for just after dawn.